Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 Rohowsky-Kochan, C., Dowling, P.C., and Cook, S.D.
 (1995) Canine distemper virus-specific antibodies in multiple sclerosis.
 Neurology 45:1554-1560.

-Specimen requirement: Nasopharyngeal swab, or 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.5 ml CSF, urine, plasma, serum or tissue, shipped overnight at room temperature; or 0.5 ml frozen plasma, serum or tissue, shipped frozen.
+Specimen requirement: Nasopharyngeal swab, or 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml CSF, urine, plasma or serum, or 0.2 ml fresh or frozen tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.